LPvdT/git-for-colleagues/docs/commits/staging.md

 # Staging

-Before you can commit a files (or files), you first have to stage them.
+Before you can commit a file (or files), you first have to stage them.
 You can use this using the `git add` command.

 ## Staging files